MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 A flow's *performance profile* determines its Power Platform request limits.
 The following table describes the plans that are associated with each of the four performance profiles.

- To learn more about how Power Automate consumes Power Platform requests, go to [Types of Power Automate licences - Power Platform requests](/power-platform/admin/power-automate-licensing/types#power-platform-requests).
+ To learn more about how Power Automate consumes Power Platform requests, go to [Types of Power Automate licenses - Power Platform requests](/power-platform/admin/power-automate-licensing/types#power-platform-requests).

 | Performance profile | Plans |
 |---------------------|-------|